Professor, Students Sampling Well Water to Assess Environmental Risks

 “When we're out in the communities, I see how concerned people really are about what they're drinking,” she said, “and I feel very honored to be able to educate them about their water conditions.”

-Marion said that, “without EKU’s support, the residents of some of southeast Kentucky’s most rural areas would not have this important health issue independently investigated.”
+Marion said "without EKU’s support, the residents of some of southeast Kentucky’s most rural areas would not have this important health issue independently investigated.”

 Additionally, the region’s future environmental health scientists are getting hands-on experience.
 Kittoe, a senior environmental health science major, said she has “really enjoyed this experience.
 It is hands on, as we are able to test the water ourselves and see the results immediately.”